JBlitzar/Text2Image/NOTES.md

 - Ok, trained VAE overnight and it's as one would expect, pretty good but blurry.
 I'm going to experiment with vgg loss and see if that's any better (`vae/runs/run_2_vggloss`)
 - Reimplemented vgg loss (`vae/runs/run_3_vggI` (vggImproved)) also set KL weight to 1
+- Added in MSE loss to the mix, so now reconstruction is MSE + VGG
+- Because VGG loss was looking kind of like randomness.
+Perhaps tune down KL loss again, because its looking kind of like it's dominating the playing field in terms of losses.
+Probably not as drastic as 0.002 but like 0.5.
+Loss is also suspiciously low?? like 0.3 (perhaps cuz of not using BCE) Still repeating noise images, turning KL down to 0.05
+- `vae/runs/run3_vggmsekl`
+- Changed the VGG layers to be [0,1,2,3] because those correspond to fine-grained details